GENERAL SCOTT BOUDIN PAGEANT INFO

 1) When is the Scott Boudin Festival Pageant?

-The Pageant will be held on March 9, 2024
+The Pageant is held in March each year.
+The 2024 Pageant will be held on March 9, 2024.

 2) Who do I contact with questions?

-Please contact our Pageant Director, Lauren Noel at 337-315-9433 or scottboudinqueensdirector@gmail.com with any questions or concerns.
+Please contact our Pageant Director, Lauren Ashley Noel at 337-510-LINK (5465) EXT 5 or scottboudinqueensdirector@gmail.com with any questions or concerns.

 3) What is the Scott Boudin Festival Association, Inc. (SBF)?

 The Scott Boudin Festival Association, Inc. is a dedicated, hard-working group of volunteers from the Scott area who organize the Scott Boudin Festival each year.
-The Scott Boudin Festival placed in the 2018, 2019, 2020, 2021, and 2022 Times of Acadiana Best Festival Award.
-The SBF teams up with the City of Scott staff, Scott Police Department, Scott Volunteer Fire Department, sponsors, musicians, vendors, and volunteers to produce the Scott Boudin Festival.
-The Family Friendly atmosphere provides a haven for families to hear the best music South Louisiana has to offer, taste the best Boudin and foods which made Louisiana famous and where kids of all ages can enjoy amusement rides, fireworks and plenty of unique Arts & Crafts items, from many talented artists and craftspeople.
-In Scott, our slogan is "Where the West Begins and the Hospitality Never Ends."
-The proceeds generated by the Scott Boudin Festival are invested into area non-profit organizations, capital improvements to public areas, and City of Scott property, and put back into hosting one of the best festivals in Acadiana!
+The Scott Boudin Festival for the last six years and counting placed in the Times of Acadiana Best Festival Award.
+The SBF teams up with the City of Scott staff, Scott Police Department, Scott Volunteer Fire Department, sponsors, musicians, vendors and volunteers to produce the Scott Boudin Festival.
+The Family Friendly atmosphere provides a safe haven for families to hear the best music South Louisiana has to offer, taste the best Boudin and foods which made Louisiana famous and where the kiddies of all ages can enjoy amusement rides, fireworks and plenty of unique Arts & Crafts items, from many talented artists and craftspersons.
+In Scott our slogan is "Where the West Begins and the Hospitality Never Ends," the City of Scott is know as the Boudin Capital of the World and the Gateway to Acadiana, and we proudly remind people to #EatMoreBoudin!
+The proceeds generated by the Scott Boudin Festival are invested into area non-profit organizations, capital improvements to public areas and City of Scott property, and put back into hosting one of the best festivals in Acadiana!

 4) Why is there a Scott Boudin Festival Pageant and Queens?

-The purpose of the Pageant and Scott Boudin Royalty is to represent the Scott Boudin Festival and the Scott Boudin Festival Association at various events throughout the region, state, and country.
-Our pageant strives to create an image of kindness, hospitality, integrity, honor, beauty, and respect.
-We demand our Queens to this same image.
+The purpose of the Pageant and Scott Boudin Royalty is to serve as the brand ambassadors and media correspondents for the Scott Boudin Festival and the Scott Boudin Festival Association at various events throughout the region, state, and country.
+Our pageant strives to cultivate an image of kindness, hospitality, integrity, honor, beauty, and respect.
+We demand our Queens strive to maintain the same.

 5) What is the "Bou Crew"?